Your home is your castle. But it could be making you sick.

 A professional mattress clean can remove dust mites, germs and bacteria for up to 6 months.
 It may also help to improve your sleep.

 Is someone at home already sick?
-Up your disinfecting game by wiping your surfaces down a little more than usual, wash sheets and pillowcases, and make sure everyone is washing their hands properly and often, to prevent the spread of germs.
+Up your disinfecting game by wiping down surfaces a little more than usual, washing sheets and pillowcases, and making sure everyone washes their hands properly and often to prevent the spread of germs.